Feb 10, 2023 | Your Self

 So what can we do about it, you might ask?

-Well, here are four places to start and ones that have made a big difference for me and for many of my clients.
+Well, here are four places to start to dismantle internalized capitalism and ones that have made a big difference for me and for many of my clients.

 I feel it is incredibly healthy and important to normalize that this is not a *you* problem, this is an *us* problem.
 I am often the first to look through the lens of personal responsibility and self-agency.
 However, I have realized that there’s a lot of grace and self-permission accessible when I can acknowledge that it’s not my fault I struggle with this.
 And that I’m not the only one who experiences this.